AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 If you don't exactly fit the stated job requirements: here is the chance to explain it.
-The job requirement has to say roughly what we need (to not waste people's time when applying), but there are many cases where someone with a different experience can accomplish our actual goal (as said in the job ad or found in your background research).
+The job requirement has to say roughly what we need (to not waste people's time when applying, and because our hiring decisions must be justifiable based on the requirements), but there are many cases where someone with a different experience can accomplish our actual goal (as said in the job ad or found in your background research).
 A person that can say this, that they are adaptable, and will have a very good chance.

 We have adopted some system of anonymous recruiting.
 We request that cover letters are submitted without identifying information (name,